cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/incorporating-deseqdataset-into-microbiomestat.md

 ---
-description: Learn the methodology to import DESeqDataSet data into MicrobiomeStat.
+description: A guide on importing data from DESeqDataSet format into the MicrobiomeStat framework.
 ---

 # Incorporating DESeqDataSet into MicrobiomeStat